AWeber-Imbi/imbi/legacy/imbi-api/README.rst

 Building Static Assets
 ----------------------
-Imbi uses npm and gulp to build the static assets for the site.
-Ensure you have a current version of nodejs and Python 2.7 available to build the JavaScript and CSS.
+Imbi uses webpack to build the static assets for the site.

 .. code-block:: sh